Multi-Agent Workflows

 When To Use Workflows

 Use workflows when the work has a known structure and needs coordination.
 Use task chaining when one task should simply trigger a known next task.
+Use Swarm mode when one request should be planned dynamically into parallel worker-owned slices followed by optional review and merge roles.

 Related Pages